The Running Spy.

 Agent Musgrave (Billy Crudup) snaps Ethan out of his ‘burb daze by sending him on a rescue mission for an agent he trained (Keri Russell).
 Russell is blistering hot as she and Ethan shoot their way out of the clutches of Davian’s thugs who can’t aim (with a small appearance by Eddie Marsan as a henchman).
 Then a disturbing conclusion to this failed rescue – as a brain-addling device implanted in Russell’s head is detonated and her eyes suddenly skew in different directions.
 It’s a great death scene for its gruesome impact.

 They show us the consequences of this explosive implant so that when it ends up in Ethan’s head in the finale, we know the devastating results he’s trying to avoid.

 Ethan’s team consists of wisecracking Luther (Ving Rhames, in his third outing as Tom’s bottom bitch), Declan (Jonathan Rhys Meyers, who doesn’t seem necessary in this generic B-role), Zhen Lei (Maggie Q, who only gets to show off her urgent spinner bod once, in a salubrious dress with peekaboo thigh), and a new helper bear, Benji Dunn (Simon Pegg, cubicle nerd, team-adjacent).
 Watch for Aaron Paul as Julia’s brother, just a couple of years before BREAKING BAD would make him a household meth name.
 Laurence Fishburne is IMF director Brassel, the cliché boss whose nerves Ethan keeps getting on.

-Davian (Hoffman) kidnapping Linda makes the mission personal, as he bargains to release Julia in return for the McGuffin’s Foot.
-More stunts, more pretty orange explosions, more running.
+Davian (Hoffman) kidnapping Ethan’s wife Julia makes the mission personal, as he bargains to release her in return for the McGuffin’s Foot.
+More stunts, more Pretty Orange Explosions, more running.